yasmineelmenofy/IEEE_Backend-Entry-tasks/Node.js_Beginner/Week two/Theoritical.md

  Their independence from external states makes them highly reusable.

-### Write down the array methods that you have studied and classify them to destructive and not destructive.
+### Write down the array methods that you have studied and classify them to destructive and non-destructive.
- - **Destructive Methods**: That method change the original array push() – adds elements to the end. pop() – removes the last element. shift() – removes the first element. unshift() – adds elements to the beginning. splice() – adds/removes/replaces elements at specific positions. sort() – sorts the array in place. reverse() – reverses the order in place.

- - **Non-Destructive Methods**: They do not change the original array slice() – returns a shallow copy of a portion. concat() – merges arrays into a new one. map() – returns a new array with modified values. filter() – returns a new array with filtered values. reduce() – reduces the array to a single value (original unchanged). find() – returns the first matching element. findIndex() – returns the index of the first match. includes() – checks if an element exists (returns boolean). indexOf() – returns the first index of a given element. every() – checks if all elements pass a test. some() – checks if some elements pass a test. join() – joins all elements into a string. flat() – returns a new flattened array.
+**Destructive Methods**: These methods change the original array
+push() – adds elements to the end.
+pop() – removes the last element.
+shift() – removes the first element.
+unshift() – adds elements to the beginning.
+splice() – adds/removes/replaces elements at specific positions.
+sort() – sorts the array in place.
+reverse() – reverses the order in place.

+**Non-Destructive Methods**: They do not change the original array
+slice() – returns a shallow copy of a portion.
+concat() – merges arrays into a new one.
+map() – returns a new array with modified values.
+filter() – returns a new array with filtered values.
+reduce() – reduces the array to a single value (original unchanged).
+find() – returns the first matching element.
+findIndex() – returns the index of the first match.
+includes() – checks if an element exists (returns boolean).
+indexOf() – returns the first index of a given element.
+every() – checks if all elements pass a test.
+some() – checks if some elements pass a test.
+join() – joins all elements into a string.
+flat() – returns a new flattened array.